SFPC/finance-and-administration/01/readme.md

 | Amit Pitaru | Teacher | $0 |
 | **Total** || **$31,878** |

-We also feel strongly about paying visiting artists, critics, and lecturers who came to give talks, lead workshops.
-This is the complete list of people we paid, by fee:
+We feel strongly about paying visiting artists, critics, and lecturers who came to give talks, lead workshops.

+Below is the complete list of people we paid, by fee:

-* Shortly after we published this document and information about visiting artist's fee, we got a response from one of the visiting artists that we should have informed them before publishing this document.
-We acknowledge this is our shortcoming and we are editing out the information until we get everyone's approval.
+**NOTE: Shortly after we published this document and information about visiting artist's fee, we got a response from one of the visiting artists that we should have informed them before publishing this document.
+We acknowledge this is our shortcoming and we are editing out the information until we get everyone's approval.**

-* There was a general consensus that the school is operating on opensource ideology: in it's teaching methodology as well as administration.
+** There was a general consensus that the school is operating on opensource ideology: in it's teaching methodology as well as administration.
 The faculty and students were well aware of the fact the school's finance will be published openly at some point.
 Although we did our best to inform visiting artists, we could have done a better job in communicating clearly about the ways which we decided to share this information.
 Please understand this school is a continuing work in progress and we are learning every step of the way.
-Thank you - taeyoon choi.
+Thank you - taeyoon choi.**

 | Name | Role | Fee |